ArcheoHacker1501/trajecta/README.md

 ## Quick Start

-1. Follow the installation guide: `INSTALL.md`
-2. Build the project with CMake
-3. Run the executable from the build output
+Choose one of the following:

+1. Follow instructions in `USER_FRIENDLY_INSTALL.md` for a user-firendly installation of Trajecta through the Trajecta installer (RECOMMENDED FOR MOST USERS).

+2. Follow instruction in `ADVANCED_INSTALL.md` to get access to the source code and be able to modify it.

 Optional: run `scripts/check_gdal.ps1` (Windows) or `scripts/check_gdal.sh` (Linux) to validate GDAL.

 ## Documentation

+- `USER_FRIENDLY_INSTALL.md` - User-firendly installation instructions
-- `INSTALL.md` - Installation and build instructions
+- `ADVANCED_INSTALL.md` - Advanced instalation instructions
 - `USAGE.md` - Detailed usage guide
 - `CONTRIBUTING.md` - Contributing guidelines
 - `THIRD_PARTY_NOTICES.md` - Third-party licenses